Best 26″ kids bikes for kids aged 9+

 The aluminium frame and carbon fork combination makes it super lightweight, while the Tektro cable disc brakes and 8-speed Shimano Claris gearing makes for a high quality drivetrain that should last through a lot of use.
 Compatible accessories you can add yourself include mudguards, a rear rack, kickstand and bottle cage.

-While there aren't currently many other drop bar bikes around at the moment, keep an eye on our bike database for all 26" road bikes.
+While there aren't currently many other drop bar bikes around at the moment, keep an eye on our bike database for all 26" road bikes we'd recommend.

 Frog City 67